 Max: Minneapolis GMAT course instructor

-...from St. John's University with a degree in Medicinal Chemistry in 2017, and recently obtained my M.S. in Biomedical Sciences from the Tufts University School of Medicine.
-My chemistry background has given me a proficiency in Organic Chemistry and Pharmacology, while my experience with Biomedical Sciences has familiarized me with more macroscopic biological concepts including Anatomy and Physiology, Cell Biology, and several other graduate-level sciences.
-I am also a certified MCAT tutor for the Bio/Biochem...
+...in a holistic approach to tutoring, where I work with students to understand the problems on both a quantitative and qualitative level.
+I graduated from St. John's University with a degree in Medicinal Chemistry in 2017, and recently obtained my M.S. in Biomedical Sciences from the Tufts University School of Medicine.
+My chemistry background has given me a proficiency in Organic Chemistry and Pharmacology, while my experience with Biomedical Sciences has familiarized me with more...

 Education & Certification